 Seychelles, the ISLAND PARADISE — stay on one island or island hop.
 Praslin has the fabled Valle de Mai Reserve, La Digue is unspoiled with transport via ox cart and bicycle!
 Bird Island is a tiny mecca for bird lovers.

-Mauritius — JEWEL OF THE INDIAN OCEAN, a tropical paradise with miles of beautiful beaches, and coral reef.
+Mauritius — JEWEL OF THE INDIAN OCEAN, a tropical paradise with miles of beautiful beaches, coral reef and great golf courses.

 Each island has its own charm and beauty, its own people and way of life.
 The possibilities are endless – below find sample island itineraries.
 If this isn’t your dream – just let us know what you are looking for.